Skip to main content

 PCB traces are metal wires connected between components.
 These traces are usually copper strips and sometimes aluminum or silver.
 The material, on which the components and traces are placed, is made of insulator material (dielectric), typically fiberglass impregnated with resin.
 This dielectric material can be of various kinds depending on the application of the circuit board.

-Over the last few decades’ electronics technologies and product development have been growing and rapidly have become more and more complex.
-Knowledge of electronic components is essential to build successful electronic products.
+Over the last few decades, electronics technologies and product development have been growing and rapidly becoming more and more complex.
+Knowledge of electronic components is essential to building successful electronic products.

 Some of the most commonly used electronic components are resistors, capacitors, inductors, diodes, LEDs, transistors, crystals and oscillators, electromechanical components like relays and switches, ICs, and connectors.
-These components have leads/terminals and are available in specific standardized packages, that the designer can choose to suit his application.
+These components have leads/terminals and are available in specific standardized packages that a PCB designer can choose to suit their application.
 SMT (surface mount technology) and through-hole are the two types of mounting techniques used to place components on a PCB.

 Design for Assembly Handbook - Cover Image